gramener/eslint-plugin-template/README.md

 npm install --save-dev eslint eslint-plugin-template
 ```

-To install globally, using the `-g` flag.

 ## Usage

-Add `template` to the plugins section of your `.eslintrc` configuration file.
-You
+Add `template` to the plugins section of your `.eslintrc` configuration file:
-can omit the `eslint-plugin-` prefix:

 ```json
 {